Open Thu to Sun 12pm to 5.30pm (last entry time 5 pm)

 In an interview in Record Collector (October 2022), Hugh Cornwell of The Stranglers admitted “We played Eel Pie Island once”, only this was with his first band, Emil & The Detectives.

 In February 2023, a visitor to the Museum recalled seeing the Small Faces on the Island, but was unable to say when.
 As ever, I am only too happy to accept ‘personal testimony’ as verification that someone, up to now previously undocumented, did indeed play at Eel Pie!
+In the same vein, a visitor in April 2024 claimed his friend witnessed Bo Diddley.

 Naturally, if anyone out there can help fill in some of the blanks, please do not hesitate to get in touch, through either our Facebook page (Eel Pie Island Museum) or through this site.